SFTtech/openage/doc/code/coordinate-systems.md

 Depending on whether objects are inside the game world, rendered as part of hud or the GUI, different conversion take place.

-* Object that are part of the game world are converted from `phys` to `scene` when passed to the renderer, and finally from `scene` to Eigen vectors when passed to the GPU
+* Object that are part of the game world are converted from `phys` to `scene` when passed to the renderer, and finally from `scene` to Eigen vectors when passed to OpenGL/Vulkan shaders
 * HUD objects for ingame objects (e.g. HP bars for units) are transformed from `phys` to `camhud`

 ### For input processing